 Can an assault charge be dropped if the victim does not want to proceed?

-Can I get a non-conviction order?
+Can I get diversion or avoid a conviction for assault?

-What is the difference between assault and aggravated assault?
+What is aggravated assault?

 Get Expert Legal Advice — Fixed Fees, No Surprises